For SellersIndustry Guide

 Selling a Distribution and Wholesale Business: An M&A Deep Dive

-Introduction: Navigating the Evolving M&A Landscape in Distribution and Wholesale
+Introduction: Navigating the M&A Landscape for Distribution and Wholesale Businesses

 Current EBITDA Multiples: A Segmented View